-HMEO 6991 Advanced Case Management
+HMEO 6991 Advanced Case Management (Didactic credits: 1)

 Students focus on advanced topics in homeopathic medicine and how to integrate homeopathy with general naturopathic practice.
 This course is, in large measure, case based.
 This course emphasizes sharpening skills in case analysis and repertorization, advanced study of materia medica, and managing patients with acute and chronic conditions.